Pursuing a wide variety of treatment options, both in Gene and Drug therapies.

-Once Gene Editing works on human cells (in a laboratory), we will test it on animals, and then continue with clinical testing in humans.
+Once Gene Editing works on human cells (in the laboratory), we will test it on animals, and then continue with clinical testing in humans.

 The molecular tool is called CRISPR-Cas9.
-It uses a guide molecule (the CRISPR bit) to find a specific region in an organism’s genetic code – a mutated gene, for example – which is then cut by an enzyme (Cas9) and effectively disables the gene.
+It uses a guide molecule (the CRISPR part) to find a specific region in an organism’s genetic code – a mutated gene, for example – which is then cut by an enzyme (Cas9) and effectively disables the gene.
 This is useful for turning off harmful genes, but other kinds of repairs are possible.
-For example, to mend a faulty gene, scientists can cut the mutated DNA and replace it with a healthy strand that is injected alongside the CRISPR-Cas9 molecules.
+For example, to mend a faulty gene, scientists can cut the mutated DNA and replace it with a corrected version that is added alongside the CRISPR-Cas9 molecules.
 Different enzymes can be used instead of Cas9, such as Cpf1, which may help edit DNA more effectively.

-Most drugs are small molecules that can be ferried around the body in the bloodstream and delivered to organs and tissues on the way.
+Most drugs are small molecules that can enter the bloodstream and delivered to organs and tissues on the way.
 The gene editing molecules are big and have trouble getting into cells, but it can be done.
-One way is to pack the gene editing molecules into harmless viruses that infect particular types of cell.
+One way is to pack the gene editing molecules into harmless viruses that infect particular types of cells.
 Millions of these are then injected into the bloodstream or directly into affected tissues.
-Once in the body, the viruses invade the target cells and release the gene editing molecules to do their work.
-In 2017, scientists used this approach to treat Duchenne muscular dystrophy in mice.
-The next step is a clinical trial in humans.
+Once in the body, the viruses invade the target cells and release the gene editing molecules to do their work and correct the faulty genes.
 Viruses are not the only way to do this.
-Researchers have used fatty nanoparticles to carry CRISPR-Cas9 molecules to the liver, and tiny zaps of electricity to open pores in embryos through which gene editing molecules can enter.
+Researchers have used fatty particles (nanolipids) and exosomes to carry CRISPR-Cas9 molecules inside the body.

-Sometimes you don’t want to completely remove or replace a gene, but simply reduce or increase its activity.
+Another approach when you don’t want to completely remove or replace a gene, but simply reduce or increase its amount and activity.
 This is suitable to deletions when you don’t have enough of your normal GRIN gene and you want to increase its amount.

 Why gene therapy?

+Gene editing is next.
 The race is on to get gene editing therapies into the clinic.
 A dozen or so CRISPR-Cas9 trials are underway or planned.
-One of the first launched in 2016, when doctors in Sichuan province gave edited immune cells to a patient with advanced lung cancer.
 Gene editing has already been used to modify people’s immune cells to fight cancer or be resistant to HIV infection.
 More US and European trials are expected in the next few years.